 Puppies are cute and fun and eventually grow up to be bigger dogs.
 While they are still young and at that puppy stage, it is the perfect time to teach them a few tricks.
 We’re not talking magic tricks here, either.
 A well-trained puppy becomes a well-behaved adult dog.
 Here are a few tips on accomplishing this.

 1 – Chill.
 Seriously, Chill.

 Your puppy is essentially a four-legged baby.
-They have no idea that they’re not supposed to pee in the planter in the livingroom unless you teach them not to.
+It has no idea that it isn’t supposed to pee in the planter in the living room unless you teach it not to.
 However, when teaching your puppy what habits to break, you have to be patient.
 Some puppies will pick up on it quicker than others.
 If yours is a tad slow on the understanding part, don’t get upset.
 Whatever you do, don’t yell or scream at your puppy.
 If you are calm and relaxed when you show him or her to do a certain task, your puppy will respond better to the lesson.
-Being uptight and frantic is going to freak out your puppy and anyone else in close proximity of your presence.
+Being uptight and frantic is going to freak out your puppy and anyone else in the close proximity of your presence.

 2 – The Treat Reward